New country, new customs – so many ways you can embarrass yourself and others. So what are the most obvious do’s and don’ts in Thailand?

 Thais are very used to foreigners – especially so on Koh Samui.
 While they’re a forgiving lot, you’ll do yourself (and your country’s good name) a big favour to learn basic Thai cultural ‘dos’ and ‘don’ts’.

-We’ve memorised the fantastic tips from Kenny Yee’s book, Do’s and Dont’s in Thailand:
+I’ve memorised a few fantastic tips from Kenny Yee’s book, Do’s and Dont’s in Thailand.
 Commit the following to memory and you’ll feel more comfortable and confident in Thailand.
 And?
 World peace will prosper.

-#2.
-DO dress properly
+1. DO dress properly

-#3.
-DO extend great respect to the monarchy
+3. DO respect the monarchy

 Thailand’s beloved monarchy is a particularly vital chapter of Yee’s book, with lots of interesting background detail.
 If you’re going to do anything right in Thailand – make sure it’s this one.

-#5.
-DO … do a little homework
+5. DO … your homework

-#1.
-DON’T put your feet up
+7. DON’T put your feet up

-Also be aware that pointing to anything, or pushing things around with your feet is rude.
-This is perhaps the hardest “Don’t” for Westerners because we’re in the habit of using our feet much more than we realise.
+Also be aware that pointing to anything, or pushing things around with your feet is really, really rude in Thailand.
+This is perhaps the hardest “DON’T” for Westerners because we’re in the habit of using our feet much more than we realise.
 Even if you know not to, it’s still hard to catch yourself.
 If it sounds confusing – the book makes it very clear.

-#2.
-DON’T touch anyone’s head
+10. DON’T touch anyone’s head

 In Thailand, don’t touch anyone’s head – not even children.
 It’s the most important part of the body.

-It will be soon, with a quick read of Yee’s book – and a little practice.
+They will be soon, with a quick read of Yee’s book – and a little practice.
 Give yourself huge kudos for doing this research – you’ll soon see that many tourists to Thailand haven’t bothered.

-For a tremendously comprehensive primer to the do’s and don’ts of Thai culture, we really recommend downloading a Kindle copy of Kenny Yee’s Do’s and Don’ts in Thailand (or grabbing a used paperback on Amazon – there always seem to be a few available).
+For a tremendously comprehensive primer to the do’s and don’ts of Thai culture, I really recommend downloading a Kindle copy of Kenny Yee’s Do’s and Don’ts in Thailand (or grabbing a used paperback on Amazon – there always seem to be a few available).
 Enjoy!